 The Anatolian Shepherd Dog is a very intelligent breed, and are known for their independence and loyalty.

-These come from their purpose as livestock guard dogs, and were known to be vicious towards threats to their herd.
-They were mainly used without the assistance of their owners, and this has contributed to their independent nature.
+These come from their purpose as livestock guard dogs and were known to be vicious towards threats to their herd.
+They were mainly used without their owners’ assistance, which has contributed to their independent nature.

 However, this can become an issue when it comes to keeping them as a pet, as they can be very stubborn.